-Red Falstaff's History and Parentage: An apple sport is a tree that was grafted from a branch of another apple tree that, for some reason, turned out to produce fruit that were a bit different from the apples on the tree's normal branches.
-In many cases, the fruit of the sport are a deeper colour than the parent's fruit, which tends make them more attractive to buyers - the tree itself is usually identical to the parent.
+An apple sport is a tree that was grafted from a branch of another apple tree that, for some reason produced fruit that was a bit different from the apples on the tree's normal branches.
+In many cases, the fruit of the sport is a deeper colour than the parent's, which tends make them more attractive to buyers - the tree itself is usually identical to the parent.
 The original Falstaff apple was bred from Golden Delicious and James Grieve in the 1960's by Dr Frank Alston in the East Malling Research Centre, Kent.
 The Red Falstaff Sport appeared in the late 1980's and swiftly became a hit with growers and consumers.

 Rootstocks, Growing Notes and Pruning & Planting Advice: